 Note: I try to make it clear as much as I can.
 Please read the following tips before attempting the recipe.

-- I use medium sized egg which is about 55g each.
-You need to adjust the duration if the egg is larger to get the right texture.
+- I use a medium sized egg which is about 55g each.
+You need to adjust the duration of the egg is larger to get the right texture.

 - The perfect time to cook the egg white until just hard enough to peel off the shell while still holding the runny yolk at the center is 5 minutes.

 - You can boil the egg for 6-8 minutes to make a semi-hard boiled egg.
 It is easier to handle than a soft boiled egg that is very delicate.
 I only cooked the eggs for 5 minutes because I like the texture of Japanese soft boiled egg like those you eat with ramen.